maranga999/privacy-act-1.2/README.md

 * Only request information pertaining to the subject matter

+* Caveat the need or not for legally requiring information.

 ## Source of personal information

 -[ ] That information is publicly available